palantir/dialogue/README.md

 - **Client-side node selection**: by making load balancing decisions in the client, Dialogue avoids the necessity for an L7 proxy (and its associated latency penalty).
 - **Queue**: in the case where all nodes are limited (e.g. during a spike in traffic), requests are added to a FIFO queue and processed as soon as the one of the ConcurrencyLimiters has capacity;
 - **Retries**: requests are retried a constant number of times.
-- **Live reloading**: uris can be added or removed without losing the state of the ConcurrencyLimiters or node selection.
+- **Live reloading**: uris can be added or removed without losing ConcurrencyLimiter or node selection states.
+- **Streaming**: requests and responses are streamed without buffering the entire body into memory.

 ## Observability